new mum gift ideas, gifts for new mums, new mum gifts, new mum tips, best gifts for new mums, present for new mum

 But behind closed doors, I was falling apart.

-And sadly, my story isn’t special.
+And sadly, my story isn’t unusual.

-Not because they’re weak, but because they aren’t prepared for postnatal life.
+Most new mums experience a huge emotional shock after birth – not because they’re weak, but because they aren’t prepared for postnatal life.

 I didn’t think I was unwell, I just thought I was failing.